FedeDat/SuPERCO2/database/README.md

-Open source database to store synthesis, characterization, and electrochemical data during electrochemical CO2 reduction studies.
+Proof-of-concept of experimental database to store and automatically analyze CO2 reduction data.